NatalykaKavalchuk/library_club/README.md

 1. There are models for books and authors.
 2. Users can view list and detail information for books and authors.
-3. Users can add authors and books. it is possible to add an author to an existing book model
+3. Users can add authors and books.
+It is possible to add an author to an existing book model.